Roma (1972 film): Plot

 Federico Fellini recounts his youth in Rome.
 The film opens up with a long traffic jam to the city.
 Once there, scenes are shown depicting Rome during the Fascist regime in the 1930s as well as in the 1970s.

 A young Fellini moves into a vivacious guesthouse inhabited by unusual people (including a Benito Mussolini lookalike) and run by a sick obese woman.
 He visits two brothels—one being dilapitated and overcrowded and the other one more stylish and luxurious—and seemingly falls in love with a prostitute working in the latter one.
 Other attractions in Rome are shown, including a cheap vaudeville theatre, streets, tunnels, and an ancient catacomb with frescos that get ruined by fresh air soon after the excavators discover it.
+One memorable scene in the vaudeville theatre captures an irate patron swinging a dead cat up onto the stage, in protest.

 The most famous scene depicts an elderly solitary noblewoman holding an extravagant liturgical fashion show for a Cardinal and other guests with priests and nuns parading in all kinds of bizarre costumes.
 The film eventually concludes with a group of young motorcyclists riding into the city and a melancholic shot of actress Anna Magnani, whom the film crew met in the street during shooting and who would die some months afterwards.